Nadège Vanhée’s Return to the Equestrian Logic of Objects

 @pursebop / Instagram

-In most luxury houses, a new season arrives with the expectation of a new handbag icon.
+Most luxury houses build each season around a new handbag icon.
 A silhouette appears on the runway, editors speculate about its name, and within months it becomes the object around which marketing narratives are constructed.

 Hermès has never operated that way.

-Rather than introducing completely new bag concepts each season, the Parisian house tends to evolve its existing structures slowly and deliberately.
+Rather than introducing new bag concepts each season, the Parisian house evolves its existing structures slowly and deliberately.
 The language of the Hermès bag is rarely reinvented; it is recalibrated.
-Small changes in proportion, material, or detail are enough to shift how a familiar object is perceived.
+Small changes in proportion, material, or detail are enough to shift how a familiar object reads.

 – Bolide Chain